molliejmcdowell/kco2-thesis/README.md

 # kco2-thesis
-Data and code associated with MSc thesis (2017)
+Data and code associated with MSc thesis: Determining gas transfer velocities and CO2 evasion fluxes from streams using carbon dioxide as a tracer (2017)